 Lunch a Seng Hing Coffee Shop – Tuaran Mee

-After a quick check-in and a short rest in the hotel (I stayed in the colorful Hotel Capital for its central location) — it was time to eat again!
+After a quick check-in and a short rest in the hotel (I stayed in the colorful Hotel Capital (Book with AGODA) for its central location) — it was time to eat again!
 I headed over to Seng Hing Coffee Shop to have a taste of Tuaran Mee, another popular local dish.
 Tuaran Mee is actually just fried egg noodles from the town of Tuaran (about 30km north of KK).
 I liked the version at Seng Hing because I had a choice of having my noodles with either char siu (roast pork) or seafood.
 The Sarawak Laksa and Tom Yum Meehoon here are pretty good too.

 Lots of time to see a little bit of the city after lunch — so I did a drive around to admire its old and new buildings.
 I also headed up to Signal Hill, the highest point in KK.
 Honestly, the viewing platform does not offer much (except for a small cafe and the deck) — but since entrance is free and it’s a good place to get a bird’s eye view of the city; there’s nothing to complain about!
 I went back to enjoy the night view too.